jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 returned, if no error had occurred.

-A simple rule for specifying the reentry point of an error is to find a location where the next structural entity after the errouneous entity starts.
+A simple rule for specifying the reentry point of an error is to find a location where the next structural entity after the erroneous entity starts.
 Let's try this for a (simplified) `config-file <https://docs.python.org/3/library/configparser.html>`_ parser::